 Symptoms of ADHD are often similar to symptoms of bipolar disorder.
 With ADHD, a child or teen may have rapid or impulsive speech, physical restlessness, trouble focusing, irritability, and, sometimes, defiant or oppositional behavior.

 According to one study, today's children and teens are 40 times more likely to be diagnosed with bipolar disorder than they were 10 years ago.
 The reason isn't entirely clear.
-The higher rate of diagnosis could be the result of more awareness on the part of health professionals.
+The higher rate could be the result of more awareness on the part of health professionals.
 There are those, though, who say it could be a result of a lack of parenting that leads to behaviors that are tagged as mental illness.

 Some studies have shown that children and teens diagnosed with bipolar disorder are more likely than adults to also be diagnosed with ADHD.

 Bipolar disorder is a persistent and difficult mental illness.
 When it happens in childhood or adolescence, it can completely disrupt a family's life.
 Bipolar disorder that's undiagnosed, misdiagnosed, or poorly treated is linked with:

 - Higher rates of suicide attempts and completions